reyhoun/tumblr-author-theme/README.md

 Go back to customize page to see options:

-**Background Image & Blurred Image**
+**First BG & Second BG Image**
-We make special effect that you can upload big image for Background of top page and also if you blurred your image or add any other image in Blurred option.
-It’s show when scroll down!
+We make special effect that you can upload big image for Background of top page and also if you blurred your image or add any other image in Second BG option.
+Save and open your blog in another page: It’s show when scroll down!

 **Logo**
 By default in top of your tumblr page display Name of your Tumblr with large font size.
 If you upload an image with replace this image from your Site Name